 Nearly every person in the United States relies on motor vehicles for transportation.
 Drivers and passengers have a reasonable expectation that their vehicles are safe.
 However, sometimes a vehicle or tire defect can cause serious accidents.
-If you were injured in an accident as a result of vehicle or tire defects, call our attorneys for a free and confidential case evaluation.
+If you were injured in an accident as a result of vehicle or tire defects, call our New Orleans automotive and tire defects attorneys for a free and confidential case evaluation.

 When any of these components fail to operate properly, a driver may lose control of the vehicle or be unable to navigate safely.
 In some cases, it may not be just one part that’s defective, but the whole vehicle.
 Improper vehicle design can cause accidents, such as some top-heavy vehicles produced during the 1980’s.
 Because of inadequate design, these vehicles were prone to rollover accidents, even at low speeds, resulting in a complete recall of the vehicle.

 In contrast, vehicle components can be non-safety-related.
 These include features such as air conditioning, radios, rust, and paint quality.
 While defects may occur in these parts, they are not likely to be the cause of an accident.

 Sometimes, a manufacturer may have issued a recall, but drivers are unaware and leave defective parts unrepaired.
 This puts not only the driver at risk but also others as well.
 It is important for drivers to stay up-to-date on any relevant recalls for their vehicles and tires and upon learning of an issued recall notice, should act accordingly.

 Parts can still be defective even when no recall exists.
 Drivers should conduct regular maintenance on their vehicles and pay attention to any warning signs of defective products.
 For example, defective tire accidents are preventable by a driver being on the lookout for unusual bubbles, wear and tear, visible steel threads, and pressure issues.